polidanilo/SeaStateStabilizer/README.md

 ---

-For day-by-day hardware troubleshooting, soldering notes and development details, see [DEVLOG.md](DEVLOG.md).
+For day-by-day hardware troubleshooting, notes and development details, see [DEVLOG.md](DEVLOG.md).